-About Whitehill
+About Whitehill and the Quests

 The industrial history of East Lothian and Clackmannanshire is marked by historical events and individual decisions.
 The Wardlaw Ramsay papers chart the progress of a local family from the 17th to 19th century and provide insights into the difficulties and solutions that accompanied the development of industry and coal mining in these regions and around Edinburgh.